yuvalmGS/gigaspaces-wiki-jekyll/sbp/gigaspaces-excel-market-data-example.markdown

 {% lampon %} **[Download the example|^ExcelStocks.zip]** and extract it into your `<GigaSpaces Root>\Examples` directory.

-{refer}Getting Started with RTD and UDF?
-See the [Writing Your First RTD/UDF Application|Writing Your First RTD or UDF Application] section.{refer}
+{% refer %}Getting Started with RTD and UDF?
+See the [Writing Your First RTD/UDF Application|Writing Your First RTD or UDF Application] section.{% endrefer %}

 {include:Prerequisites - GigaSpaces-Excel Integration}